-Indicate a contingency plan for seeding if works cannot be completed immediately after construction.
-Include notes on maintenance should landscaping be completed during sub-optimal periods.
-Provide an advisory note indicating that planting of herbaceous material is to be completed outside of frost period with sufficient time for plants to take root ш illustrate transplanting, planting of salvaging of only native species.
-Include locally common and/or uncommon species as per CH's Native Plant List.
-Ensure that no invasive species or plant associations that support the lifecycle of pests are proposed (e.g., do not plant the hosts of blister rust together: Ribes and Pinus species).
-Include a diversity of species with different flowering times.
-Include a minimum of five species per targeted plant type (e.g., tree, shrub, forbs, graminoid, aquatic, etc.).
-Avoid species with allelopathic effects to ensure the optimal growth of other species (or ensure tolerance of species planted in association).
-Incorporate bioengineering measures where appropriate.
-Include locally native species representative of existing vegetation or edge habitat communities when planting adjacent to vegetation communities or in natural areas.
-Integrate early successional species.
-Incorporate companion plantings for shading, where appropriate.
-Include at least one submergent or floating-leaved plant and one emergent species, in aquatic planting plans.
-Use CH's Native Species List for a list of suitable species.
+- □ Illustrate transplanting, planting or salvaging of only native species. - □ Include locally common and/or uncommon species as per CH's Native Plant List. - □ Ensure that no invasive species or plant associations that support the lifecycle of pests are proposed (e.g., do not plant the hosts of blister rust together: Ribes and Pinus species). - □ Include a minimum of five species per targeted plant type (e.g., tree, shrub, forbs, graminoid, aquatic, etc.). - □ Avoid species with allelopathic effects to ensure the optimal growth of other species (or ensure tolerance of species planted in association). - □ Incorporate bioengineering measures where appropriate. - □ Include locally native species representative of existing vegetation or edge habitat communities when planting adjacent to vegetation communities or in natural areas. - □ Integrate early successional species. - □ Incorporate companion plantings for shading, where appropriate. - Use CH's Native Species List for a list of suitable species.